Older, Male Patients More Likely to Have CIP, Prospective Study Reveals

 Most patients who experienced recurrence only had 1 recurrent event (91.8%), and the majority were grade 1 (25.7%) or grade 2 (40.9%); 28.8% were grade 3 and 4.5% were grade 4.
 Median time from first CIP event to recurrence was 6.1 weeks, and the median duration of recurrence was 5.1 weeks.

-Chronic CIP, lasting at last 12 weeks, occurred in 34.6% of all cases, with the majority (94.5%) having a single chronic event.
+Chronic CIP, defined as lasting at least 12 weeks, occurred in 34.6% of cases, with most patients (94.5%) experiencing a single chronic event.

 Reference